 Permanente Creek flows out of the hills above Cupertino, California, through the property of the Hansen Permanente Cement limestone quarry and cement plant, formerly Kaiser Cement, which Henry J. Kaiser started in 1939 to provide cement for Shasta Dam.
 Kaiser and his wife, Bess, had a lodge on Permanente Creek.

-For more on the Permanente Creek in Kaiser Permanente history, read "search-for-the-source-of-the-permanente-pj" by Steve Gilford with photographs by Stu Levy, MD, from The Permanente Journal, Summer 1998.
+For more on the Permanente Creek in Kaiser Permanente history, read "Search for the source of the Permanente" by Steve Gilford with photographs by Stu Levy, MD, from The Permanente Journal, Summer 1998.